loathers/autoscend/README.md

 Run this command in the graphical CLI:
 ```
-git checkout loathers/autoscend
+git checkout MattiasKro/autoscend-zs
 ```
 Will require [a recent build of KoLMafia](http://builds.kolmafia.us/job/Kolmafia/lastSuccessfulBuild/).

 ## Usage

+First, pick up the photo booth supply list from the Photo Booth in the clan VIP area.

-Just type autoscend in the gCLI!
+Then just type autoscend in the gCLI!
 You can configure autoscend in the relay browser via the relay script autoscend.
 If you ever want to interrupt the script, please use the interrupt button in the autoscend relay script rather than terminating via mafia with escape.
 Otherwise certain settings may not be restored properly to their pre-run values.